LaunchCode-Education-Archived/skills-back-end-csharp/assignments/techjobs-mvc/README.md

     ViewBag.actions = actionChoices;
     ```
     Let's fix this.
     1. Make a new controller, `TechJobsController`, that extends `Controller`.
-This new controller should have a static list, `actionChoices`.
-The list should be populated via a static constructor, just like `columnChoices` is populated in `ListController`.
+This new controller should have a static dictionary, `actionChoices`.
+The dictionary should be populated via a static constructor, just like `columnChoices` is populated in `ListController`.
     1. Write a method `View` in `TechJobsController` with the signature
         ```csharp
         public override ViewResult View();